False True

 John W. Grant

-Professor of Politics, Chair of the Politics Department
+Associate Professor of Politics, Chair of the Politics Department

 The above personal links are controlled by the individual and are not any form of representation of statement by Hillsdale College.
 They are provided as a convenience and views expressed on the sites may not reflect the views or opinions of the College.